Mork7/tvrt-dot-gg/README.md

 # TVRT-dot-gg

-TVRT-dot-gg is a personal project that will utilize various API's to generate real-time stats of players from League of Legends.
+TVRT-dot-gg is a personal and learning project for a League of Legends app that will utilize various API's to generate real-time stats of players.

 ## Features